 VillageWorld.com, a fast-growing web site designer and Internet Service Provider, enables high-profile sports and entertainment sites to offer premium content to their subscribers.
 With access to the Enron Intelligent Network, visitors to VillageWorld.com sites will enjoy premium video and audio clips of professional sports and world-class entertainment without the degradation frequently associated with the text-oriented Internet.

 “Enron’s network has capabilities far superior to those of the public Internet,” said Peter Keenan, VillageWorld.com president.
 “Working with Enron to transmit our clients’ premium content gives them, and us, a sizable advantage in the competitive worlds of web design and streaming media.”

 “MediaOnDemand.com and The FeedRoom will be able to deliver news, sports, corporate communications and other information for their high-profile clients, thanks to the Enron Intelligent Network,” said Joe Hirko, CEO of Enron Broadband Services.
 “The relationship between VillageWorld.com and Enron is a ‘win-win’ for both companies.
-It partners us with a cutting-edge web design house and reinforces our leadership in the sports and entertainment streaming content sectors.
+It allies us with a cutting-edge web design house and reinforces our leadership in the sports and entertainment streaming content sectors.
 VillageWorld.com now can offer its clients full-screen TV-quality viewing at speeds up to 1.4 trillion bits per second, all at desktop convenience.”

 About Enron Broadband Services